-The idea for Cafézia Coffee was first hatched on a run in Springbank Park between friends and coffee-enthusiasts Brian Martell and Tomas Dobransky.
+The idea for Cafézia Coffee was hatched on a run between friends and coffee-enthusiasts Brian Martell and Tomas Dobransky.
 They asked themselves two questions: why does coffee affect some people differently than others, and how can coffee be modified to reduce these differences?
-Tomas, a neuroscientist and coffee-enthusiast, was determined to find out.
-After conducting extensive research in his lab, Tomas discovered the solution and Cafézia was born.
+Tomas, a neuroscientist, was determined to find out.
+After conducting extensive research, Tomas discovered the solution and Cafézia was born.

 About the Inventor